lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Receiver behaviour {#ACK-on-Error-receiver}

-On receiving a SCHC Fragment with a Rule ID and DTag pair not being processed at that time, the receiver MUST start a process to assemble a new SCHC Packet with that Rule ID and DTag value pair.
+On receiving a SCHC Fragment with a Rule ID and DTag pair not being processed at that time

+- the receiver MUST start a process to assemble a new SCHC Packet with that Rule ID and DTag value pair.
   That process MUST only examine received SCHC F/R messages with that Rule ID and DTag value pair and MUST only transmit SCHC F/R messages with that Rule ID and DTag value pair.

-(TODO: DTag filtering to avoid allocating a reassembly process for late-coming SCHC Fragments after an abort condition)
+- (TODO: DTag filtering to avoid allocating a reassembly process for late-coming SCHC Fragments after an abort condition)

-The receiver MUST start an Inactivity Timer.
+- the receiver MUST start an Inactivity Timer.
 It MUST initialise an Attempts counter to 0.

 On reception of any SCHC F/R message, the receiver MUST reset the Inactivity Timer.

 On reception of a SCHC Fragment message, the receiver MUST assemble the received tiles based on the W and FCN fields of the SCHC Fragment.

-- if the FCN is All-1, the full SCHC Fragment Payload MUST be assembled.
+- if the FCN is All-1, if a Payload is present, the full SCHC Fragment Payload MUST be assembled including the padding bits.
   This is because the size of the last tile is not known by the receiver, therefore padding bits are indistinguishable from the tile data bits, at this stage.
   They will be removed by the SCHC C/D sublayer.
   If the size of the SCHC Fragment Payload exceeds or equals the size of one regular tile plus the size of an L2 Word, this SHOULD raise an error flag.
-- otherwise, padding bits MUST be discarded.
-This is possible because
+- otherwise, tiles MUST be assembled based on the a priori known size and padding bits MUST be discarded.
+  The latter is possible because

   * the size of the tiles is known a priori,
   * tiles are larger than an L2 Word